lucasschejtman/resttogql-workshop/instructions/content/40_part2_mutations/41_adding_mutations.md

 +++

 ### Our Goal

 The goal of this section is to continue to migrate our application, by focusing on mutations.

-We will do this in the AWS console, however this is not the only way this can be done.
+You will do this in the AWS console, however this is not the only way this can be done.
 We can also do this using amplify.

 ![Stocks Worshop Application](/images/architecture/Arch3.png)